zintus/Arranged/README.md

 stackView.layoutMarginsRelativeArrangement = true
 ```

-The only difference is in hiding items:
+The only difference is hiding items:

 ```swift
 UIView.animateWithDuration(0.33) {